irelandco42/acquire_cpu/README.md

 # Acquire CPU

 Contained in this package is the conputer-controlled player for the board game "Acquire".
-It allows you to play the game wiht two humans, while the computer plays as a third player.
+It allows you to play the game with two humans, while the computer plays as a third player.

 Some notes: